hetnagda/hello-world-25-Homework/week04-generative-artwork/posters/README.md

 <br/>

 Libraries used
-- Numpy
+- Numpy - NumPy is a library for the Python programming language, adding support for large, multi-dimensional arrays and matrices.
-- Matplotlab
+- Matplotlab - Matplotlib is a plotting library for the Python programming
-- Seaborn
+- Seaborn - Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.